View an organization's website by selecting the respective button below.

 https://drive.google.com/drive/u/0/mobile/folders/1dvVnk2M54yytikLJLJneOLJWIYvCKvlu?usp=drive_link

-Examples (click the links above for full flyer information on all studies):
+EXAMPLES (click the links above for full flyer information on all studies)

 Help researchers study the effect of the Anti-G Straining Maneuver (AGSM) on neck strain.
 You will conduct a series of Anti-G Straining Maneuvers while under normal gravity.